TheCacophonyProject/cacophony-processing/README.md

 ### Specifying number of workers
-You can configure how many workers and of which type in the config under For IR:
+You can configure how many workers and of which type in the config under

+For IR:

 ```
 ir:
   tracking_workers: 0
   analyse_workers: 0
 ```
 For Thermal:

 ```
 thermal:
     thermal_workers: 2
     tracking_workers: 2
 ```

 For Audio:

 ```
 audio:
     analysis_workers: 2
 ```

-For trailcam:
+For Trail Camera:

 ```
 trailcam:
   trail_workers: 1